Questions About VA Loan Program

 The maximum loan size will largely depend on your gross monthly income.

-When you apply for a VA loan, the lender will determine your debt-to-income ratio or DTI.
+When you apply for a VA loan, your debt-to-income ratio, or DTI, will be ascertained by the lender.
 Ideally, your total DTI ratio should not exceed 41% when taking on a VA loan.
-But exceptions can be made for otherwise well-qualified borrowers with compensating factors.
+However, exceptions can be made for otherwise qualifying borrowers with compensating factors.

-The best way to find out how much you can borrow is to get pre-approved through a lender that participates in the program.
-Pre-approval is a financial screening process that yields two important pieces of information: (1) whether or not you’re qualified for a VA loan, and (2) how much you can borrow.
+The best way to determine how much you can borrow is to get pre-approved through a lender participating in the program.
+Pre-approval is a financial screening process that yields two critical pieces of VA loan information: (1) whether or not you’re qualified for a VA loan and (2) how much you can borrow.

-But this is largely left up to the lender.
+But this is primarily left up to the lender.
 As the Department of Veterans Affairs explains:

 “The VA-backed home loan limit refers to the amount we’ll guarantee (the maximum amount we’ll pay to your lender if you default on your loan).
 We don’t limit how much you can borrow to finance a home.”